Ridesharing Driver

 • About

-Here’s what Lyft sent you when you became a driver in 2013
+Here’s what Lyft sent me when I became a driver in 2013

 Have you ever wondered how all those Lyft cars get their fuzzy pink mustaches?
 After you become an approved driver, Lyft sends you a big box containing all the stuff you need to start driving.
 Here’s the cool part: It’s all free!